US STOCKS-AI mania drives Wall Street to higher close ahead of earnings

 By Carolina Mandl and Bansari Mayur Kamdar

-July 25 (Reuters) - The tech-heavy Nasdaq closed higher, leading gains on Wall Street amid investor excitement about artificial intelligence ahead of earnings reports from megacap technology companies Alphabet GOOGL.O and Microsoft MSFT.O after the bell.
+July 25 (Reuters) - The tech-heavy Nasdaq closed higher on Tuesday, leading gains on Wall Street amid investor excitement about artificial intelligence before earnings reports from megacap technology companies Alphabet GOOGL.O and Microsoft MSFT.O after the bell.

 Both Microsoft and Alphabet have launched an array of AI products since OpenAI, backed by Microsoft, released ChatGPT in late 2022.
 Investors expect the new products will help tech giants offset a slowdown in their cloud businesses.

-Shares in the owner of Google and the maker of Windows climbed.
+Shares in the owner of Google and the maker of Windows climbed 0.6% and 1.7%, respectively.
 "When you have this much enthusiasm for a specific investing theme, you don't need much of a reason for markets to move.
 It's inertia," said Steve Sosnick, chief strategist at Interactive Brokers.

 "The Federal Reserve meeting tomorrow is reminding the market that it will be the second to last, if not the last, interest rate increase, and that has been a major concern for markets, particularly for tech stocks," said Rishi Sadarangani, chief investment officer at hedge fund R/Evolution Gate.